Eliphalet Wickes Blatchford

-Eliphalet Wickes Blatchford (May 31, 1826 – 1915) was an American manufacturer.
-In 1837, the Blatchfords moved from Stillwater, New York to Chicago, Illinois, where Eliphalet’s father, the Rev. John Blatchford, became pastor of the First Presbyterian Church.
+Eliphalet Wickes Blatchford (May 31, 1826 – January 25, 1914) was an American manufacturer.
+In 1837, the Blatchfords moved from Stillwater, New York to Chicago, Illinois, where Eliphalet's father, the Rev. John Blatchford, became pastor of the First Presbyterian Church.

-The family eventually settled in Marion City, Missouri, where John Blatchford became president of Marion College.
-E.W. attended Illinois College and became a lead manufacturer in St. Louis.
-His success in this industry allowed him to relocate to Chicago, where his company became E.W.
-Blatchford and Co. which specialized in lead plumbing, animal feed, and wire for munitions.
+The family eventually settled in Marion City, Missouri, where Blatchford's father became president of Marion College.
+Blatchford attended Illinois College and became a lead manufacturer in St. Louis.
+His success in this industry allowed him to relocate to Chicago, where his company, E.W.
+Blatchford and Co., specialized in lead plumbing, animal feed, and wire for munitions.

 In addition to being a successful manufacturer, Blatchford was well known for his religious activities.
 He served for forty years as the president of the Chicago Theological Seminary, and also contributed his time and money to several mission organizations such as the American Board of Commissioners for Foreign Missions and the Chicago Missionary Society.

 As longtime chairman of the Newberry Library's board of trustees, Blatchford oversaw the hiring of the Newberry's first librarians and did much to shape the institution, including developing its commitment to genealogy.
-The Newberry Library originated as half of the $4 million estate of the railroad and real-estate magnate Walter Loomis Newberry (1804-1868).
+The Newberry Library originated as half of the $4 million estate of the railroad and real-estate magnate Walter Loomis Newberry (1804–1868).
 His nephew Walter C. Newberry (himself a library trustee) and other surviving relatives showed keen interest in colonial New England and English lineage.